Tet Offensive: Khe Sanh

-When the Tet offensive began, feelings ran high at MACV that the base was in for a serious attack.
-In I Corps, the Tet Truce had been cancelled in apprehension of a communist assault that never happened.
-The offensive passed Khe Sanh by and the intermittent battle continued.
-Westmoreland's fixation upon the base continued even as the battle raged around him in Saigon.
-On 1 February, as the offensive reached its height, he wrote a memo for his staff—which was never delivered—stating: "The enemy is attempting to confuse the issue ...
-I suspect he is also trying to draw everyone's attention from the area of greatest threat, the northern part of I Corps.
-Let me caution everyone not to be confused."

 In the end, a major allied relief expedition (Operation Pegasus) launched by all three brigades of the 1st Cavalry Division reached Khe Sanh on 8 April, but PAVN forces were already withdrawing from the area.
-Both sides claimed that the battle had served its intended purpose.
+Both sides claimed the battle had served its intended purpose.
 MACV estimated that 5,500 PAVN troops had been killed and considerably more wounded.
 During the entire battle from 1 November 1967 to 14 April 1968, 730 U.S. personnel were killed and another 2,642 wounded.
 Khe Sanh Base was later closed on 5 July 1968 because the base was seen as having less of a strategic importance than before.

 Aftermath

-Except at Huế and mopping-up operations in and around Saigon, the first surge of the offensive was over by the second week of February.
-The U.S. estimated that during the first phase (30 January – 8 April) approximately 45,000 PAVN/VC soldiers were killed and an unknown number were wounded.
+Except in Huế and mopping-up operations in and around Saigon, the first surge of the offensive was over by the second week of February.
+The U.S. estimated during the first phase (30 January – 8 April) approximately 45,000 PAVN/VC soldiers were killed and an unknown number were wounded.
 For years this figure has been held as excessively optimistic, as it represented more than half the forces involved in this battle.
-Stanley Karnow claims he confirmed this figure in Hanoi in 1981.
 Westmoreland himself claimed a smaller number of enemies disabled, estimating that during the same period 32,000 PAVN troops were killed and another 5,800 captured.
+According to Max Hastings, the Tet Offensive, including the following "Mini-Tet" offensives in May and August of 1968, resulted in the deaths of 50,000 VC (total casualties drained 60-70% of their strength), while US forces lost 4,000 killed and ARVN 6,000 dead.

 The South Vietnamese suffered 2,788 killed, 8,299 wounded, and 587 missing in action.
 U.S. and other allied forces suffered 1,536 killed, 7,764 wounded, and 11 missing.

-According to the best available estimates by MACV intelligence officers, the combined Viet Cong and PAVN forces in South Vietnam numbered 262,000 at the end of 1967.
+According to the best estimates by MACV intelligence officers, the combined Viet Cong and PAVN forces in South Vietnam numbered 262,000 at the end of 1967.
 Expansion of the forces in preparation for the Tet Offensive increased the figure to 287,000 by the end of January 1968.
 Both Viet Cong and PAVN forces suffered heavy losses during the following months.
-They were able to find replacements for some but not all of the losses, and at the end of 1968, the Viet Cong and PAVN forces are said to have numbered 251,000.
-According to historian Erik Villard, the Viet Cong remained a viable fighting force until the end of the war.
+They were able to find replacements for some but not all of the losses, and at the end of 1968, the Viet Cong and PAVN forces had an estimated strength of 251,000.